Prediction or forecast: don't make the mistake anymore!

 If you are looking for a broader framework to harmonize your messages, this guide on internal communication strategy can enrich your animation plan.

-Follow-ups benefit from alternating noun and verb:
+Reminders benefit from alternating noun and verb:

-- "Who predicts the exact score tonight?"
+- "Who forecasts the exact score tonight?"

 - "Your predictions for the day are expected before the deadline."